isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Plenary Address by Ms Josephine Teo at the 9th Singapore‑China Forum on Leadership.md

 31.&nbsp;Take scams, which can proliferate with unprecedented scale and speed in online spaces.&nbsp;&nbsp;<br>

-</p><p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;The Singapore Police Force investigates criminal activities, the Monetary Authority of Singapore works with banks to employ fraud surveillance systems and monitor bank transactions, the Infocomm and Media Development Authority works with telecommunications providers on potential scam SMSes, and the Ministry of Home Affairs reviews existing legislation.<br>
+<p style="margin-left:30px;">a.&nbsp;&nbsp;&nbsp;&nbsp;The Singapore Police Force investigates criminal activities, the Monetary Authority of Singapore works with banks to employ fraud surveillance systems and monitor bank transactions, the Infocomm and Media Development Authority works with telecommunications providers on potential scam SMSes, and the Ministry of Home Affairs reviews existing legislation.</p>

-</p><p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;It is not enough for each agency to meet their own Key Performance Indicators.&nbsp;&nbsp;<br>
+<p style="margin-left:30px;">b.&nbsp;&nbsp;&nbsp;&nbsp;It is not enough for each agency to meet their own Key Performance Indicators.&nbsp;&nbsp;</p>

-</p><p style="margin-left:30px;">c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recognise the need to support each other.
-I chair the Taskforce on Online Phishing Scams (TOPS), which works across Government agencies to tackle this problem comprehensively.<br>
+<p style="margin-left:30px;">c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We recognise the need to support each other.
+I chair the Taskforce on Online Phishing Scams (TOPS), which works across Government agencies to tackle this problem comprehensively.</p>

 32.&nbsp;In summary, we will face more complex challenges, from climate change to market risks.&nbsp;&nbsp;We must continue to harness the power of collaboration across the public, people and private sectors, to remain agile as a nation.
 This very much aligns with what Minister Li has said earlier, “积力之所举，则无不胜也；众智之所为，则无不成也”.<br>